crazyman10123/ircBotPHP/README.md

 Plugins
 =======
 ircBot v3 comes with a whole new plugin API, making it more flexible and allowing you to do much more than in v2.
-Plugin loading and calling has been made faster and more efficient, through the use of command variables, instructing the bot on which plugins run which commands.
+Plugin loading and calling has been made faster and more efficient, through the use of command variables, instructing the bot on which plugins contain which commands.
+The **onSpeak()** method has been kept, to allow for extra compatibility with plugins such as **filter**.
+This is called whenever a user speaks, allowing the plugin to see everything a person says.
+Usually, the bot looks for it's prefix before calling any functions, as this makes it faster and more efficient than just calling every plugin (like in v2).

+Commands work in PM, so any commands with passwords in should be run via PM. e.g. *`/msg (botname) (prefix)auth <password>`*.

 Take a look at the source of any of the plugins included, and you should be on your way coding plugins in no time (as long as you know some PHP).